Fiewor/eloquent-JS-code-sloutions/README.md

-This repository contains my sloutions to the tasks in the book Eloquent JavaScript.
+This repository contains my solutions to the tasks in the book Eloquent JavaScript.<br>
-May also contain code snippets from other programmers in refernce to afore-mentioned tasks
+May also contain code snippets from other programmers in reference to afore-mentioned tasks<br>
+Edit: also contains some code snippets from practice elsewhere